jberkenbilt/qfs/README.md

     file either does not exist or has one of the listed modification times.
   * If conflicts are found, offer to abort or override.
 * If `-n` was given, stop
-* If `-local` was given
-  * Create a tar file whose first entries are `.qfs/push` and `.qfs/db/$site` and which subsequently contains the files that would be pushed
 * Otherwise, update the repository:
   * Create `.qfs/busy` on the repository
   * Apply changes by processing the diff.
 All changes are made to the repository.
 Ideally, changes